drufball/yosai/_drafts/complications.md

 "Of course there is."
 Denri rolled her eyes.

 She wove through the crowd, moving away from the man.
 She noted what direction he traveled so she could check on him later.
-People like that had a habit of hurting Denri's friends.
+Thugs like that had a habit of hurting good people.

 Denri bounced back and forth, dodging knees and swinging hands.
 She hadn't gone far before she noticed a gap moving through the crowd.
 At its center was a dour face attached to a lean-muscled, feminine form.
 Most of Daggerstorm's knives were hidden, but people saw enough to understand her request for personal space.